Vector (rapper)

-Olanrewaju Ogunmefun, better known by his stage name Vector, is a Nigerian rapper and songwriter.
+Olanrewaju Ogunmefun, better known by his stage name Vector, is a Nigerian rapper, singer and songwriter.
 He has released three studio albums, including State of Surprise and The Second Coming (2012).
 In anticipation of his second studio album, he released a mixtape titled Bar Racks.
 Lafíaji, his third studio album was released in December 2016.
 He also released a mixtape in October 2018, The Rap Dialogue, in an effort to keep the spirit of Nigerian hip-hop alive.
 In November 2019, his fourth studio album, Vibes Before Teslim: A Journey to Self-Discovery, was released.